A Comprehensive Guide to Secure Conferencing:

 Although the examples listed above may seem extreme, it’s true that there are risks involved in not having a secure conference call.
 Here are some of them:

 There are two types of uninvited participants that may appear on your call: unintentional joiners who may have received a missent email containing the conference call dial-in details and those who intentionally try to sneak into conference calls.
 There’s reason to be cautious with the latter since it’s possible that they may steal confidential information and use it to their advantage.
+It’s also possible that they will hijack calls to disrupt and cause harm to meetings or online classes by shouting profanity and hate speech, or by showing pornographic images.
 Moreover, client information can end up getting leaked which could damage a company’s reputation.

 As mentioned above, cases where hosts are unaware of a call’s attendance aren’t unusual.
 This means that sensitive company information can spread to unauthorized people without the company’s knowledge.
 However, there are also internal leaks which are usually caused by inexperienced and distracted hosts who unintentionally spill a company secret during a conference call.